Gertrud Eysoldt: Stage career

 Gertrud Eysoldt first appeared in Henry IV in 1890 with the influential Meiningen Ensemble.
 After touring in Germany and Russia she performed in Berlin in 1899 and later played under the direction of Max Reinhardt.
 She specialized in modern realistic parts, particularly in the works of Frank Wedekind, opposite the author, as well the plays of Henrik Ibsen and Maeterlinck.
 In 1921 she was in the first German-language production of Schnitzler's controversial play Reigen at the Kleines Schauspielhaus in Berlin.

-In 1903, Eysoldt garnered widespread praise for her mesmerizing physical performances and her groundbreaking portrayal of some of the most controversial female characters in modern German theater.
+In 1903, Eysoldt garnered widespread praise for her mesmerising physical performances and her groundbreaking portrayal of some of the most controversial female characters in modern German theatre.
 One critic declared that as the title role in Hugo von Hofmannsthal's play Elektra, she "created a new type of acting art and also a new image of women on stage."